santhoshhh25/Mayaalokam-RP/README.md

 ## 👨‍💻 Credits

-Website developed and optimized by [Your Name]
+Website developed and optimized by Santhosh Reddy